hapax/hapax.github.io/assets/mindjam.md

 [previous post](https://hapax.github.io/philosophy/physics/psychology-time/),
 I argued that it was possible to reconcile four-dimensionalism (a belief that all times exist) with our peculiar experience of time.
-Put simply, each moment is *always* being experienced, creating a sort of "brainjam" by which our life is pickled into the spacetime continuum.
+Put simply, each moment is *always* being experienced, a sort of "brainjam" by which our life is pickled into the spacetime continuum.
 The sense that time passes is (and must be) a cognitive artefact rather than